WebAssembly/wide-arithmetic/README.md

-# 128-bit arithmetic proposal for WebAssembly.
+# Wide Arithmetic proposal for WebAssembly.

 This repository is a clone of [`WebAssembly/spec`](https://github.com/WebAssembly/spec/).
-It is meant for discussion, prototype specification, and implementation of a proposal to add support for 128-bit arithmetic instructions for WebAssembly.
+It is meant for discussion, prototype specification, and implementation of a proposal to add support for wide arithmetic instructions for WebAssembly.

-* See the [overview](./proposals/128-bit-arithmetic/Overview.md) for a
+* See the [overview](./proposals/wide-arithmetic/Overview.md) for a
   high-level summary and rationale of the proposal.

 Original README from upstream repository follows...